opnfv/functest/docs/testing/user/configguide/configguide.rst

               - here = "false"

   NOTE: In Jenkins CI runs, an additional item "BUILD TAG"
         would also be listed.
-The valaue is set by Jenkins CI.
+The value is set by Jenkins CI.

 Finally, the **functest** CLI has a **--help** options: